github010401/git-repo/README.md

-# git-repo
+# Git-repo
-My first git repo
+This is my first repository.
+Author- Git Hub